Skip to main content

 Sleep Deprivation and Skin Ageing

-Research has shown that inadequate sleep can accelerate the ageing process of your skin.
-A study published in the journal Clinical and Experimental Dermatology found that individuals who consistently slept less had more fine lines, uneven pigmentation, and reduced skin elasticity compared to those who got enough sleep.
-Lack of sleep also leads to increased production of the stress hormone cortisol, which can break down collagen, the protein responsible for maintaining skin's firmness and elasticity.
+Research has shown that skimping on sleep can accelerate ageing of your skin.
+A study published in the journal Clinical and Experimental Dermatology found that those who consistently slept less had more fine lines, uneven pigmentation, and reduced skin elasticity compared to those who got enough sleep.
+Lack of sleep also leads to increased production of the stress hormone cortisol, which can break down collagen, the magic protein responsible for keeping your skin firm and bouncy.

 Cellular Repair and Regeneration